JonAbrams/synth-di/readme.md

 Executes the specified service.
 The requested service should already be registered before executing it.

+It returns a promise that then returns the result of the call.

 #### The optional 2nd paramter
 An optional 2nd parameter can be provided to provide service dependencies at execution time (overriding already registered services).